joelsouza/til/README.md

-# TIL

-> Today I Learned
+# Today I Learned / Learn in Public
+Or: Everything I know as a Software Developer Without a Degree.

 A collection of concise write-ups on small things I learn (or read how to use correctly) day to day across a variety of languages and technologies.
-These are things that don't really warrant a full blog post.

----

 ## Web APIs